leeyy11/LSTM-prediction-model-821final-project/README.md

 # BioMLP Library

-This library implements a Multilayer Perceptron (MLP) model for disease prediction using patient ICD-10 codes.
-The library consists of four main modules: data preprocessing, feature extraction, model prediction, and model evaluation/visualization.
+This library implements a Multilayer Perceptron (MLP) model for disease prediction using patient ICD-10 codes and it consists of four main modules: data preprocessing, feature extraction, model prediction, and model evaluation/visualization.

 ## Data Preprocessing